CONTRIBUTORS

 Norshahril Saat

-Dr Norshahril Saat is a Senior Fellow at the ISEAS – Yusof Ishak Institute and Coordinator at the Regional Social and Cultural Studies Programme.
+Dr Norshahril Saat is a Principal Fellow at ISEAS – Yusof Ishak Institute and Coordinator at the Regional Social and Cultural Studies Programme.

 He is currently a member of the Editorial Committee for the journal SOJOURN.
 He also sit as volunteer in numerous advisory boards, including as the Chairman of Malay Heritage Foundation (MHF).